skner-dev/skner.DualGrid/README.md

 Many people use different terms for each grid, but in this library you'll find the __Data Tilemap__ and the __Render Tilemap__.

+These are the big reasons (in my view) why using this approach is powerful:

+- 🚀 __Scalability__: Create all tilemap combinations with only 16 tiles, saving a lot of work.
+- ✨ __Corner design flexibility__: Fully round corners not possible with traditional tilemap structures.

 I won't go into detail here, because this concept is already very well explained:

 - [Oskar Stålberg's Twitter Post](https://x.com/OskSta/status/1448248658865049605)